What are the needs?

 Yemen is also directly affected by the humanitarian crisis in the Horn of Africa.
-Almost 242,000 refugees, mainly from Somalia and Ethiopia, are stranded in the country and live in precarious conditions either in Kharaz (the only refugee camp) or in poor urban areas.
-These challenges are amplified by the political turmoil and economic meltdown of an already poor country.
+Refugees, mainly from Somalia and Ethiopia, are stranded in the country and live in precarious conditions either in Kharaz (the only refugee camp) or in poor urban areas.